James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

 Join me for a small excursion into the history of pub music and drinking songs in the Celtic and Anglo lands.

-Excerpt from “When We Are in the Tavern” (from the Carmina Burana)
+This is an excerpt from “When We Are in the Tavern” (from the Carmina Burana):

 “First of all it is to the wine-merchant